khalid-el-masnaoui/Nginx-Notes/ARCHITECTURE.md

 - **Architecture independence.** The FastCGI interface is not tied to a particular server architecture.
 Any Web server can implement the FastCGI interface.
 Also, FastCGI does not impose any architecture on the application: applications can be single or multi-threaded, regardless of the threading architecture of the Web server.
 - **Support for distributed computing.** FastCGI provides the ability to run applications remotely, which is useful for distributing load and managing external Web sites.

+## FastCGI vs CGI Interfaces

+The functionality provided by the FastCGI interface is very similar to that provided by CGI.
+To best understand the FastCGI protocol, we review the CGI interface here.
+Basic CGI request processing proceeds as follows:

+1. For each request, the server creates a new process and the process initializes itself.
+2. The Web server passes the request information (such as remote host, username, HTTP headers, etc.) to the CGI program in environment variables.
+3. The Web server sends any client input (such as user-entered field values from an HTML form) to the CGI program’s standard input.
+4. The CGI program writes any output to be returned to the client on standard output.
+Error information written to standard error is logged by the Web server.
+5. When the CGI process exits, the request is complete.

+FastCGI is conceptually very similar to CGI, with two major differences:

+- FastCGI processes are persistent: after finishing a request, they wait for a new request instead of exiting.
+- Instead of using operating system environment variables and pipes, the FastCGI protocol multiplexes the environment information, standard input, output and error over a single full-duplex connection.
+This allows FastCGI programs to run on remote machines, using TCP connections between the Web server and the FastCGI application.

+Request processing in a single-threaded FastCGI application proceeds as follows:

+1. The Web server creates FastCGI application processes to handle requests.
+The processes may be created at startup, or created on demand.
+2. The FastCGI program initializes itself, and waits for a new connection from the Web server.
+3. When a client request comes in, the Web server opens a connection to the FastCGI process.
+The server sends the CGI environment variable information and standard input over the connection.
+4. The FastCGI process sends the standard output and error information back to the server over the same connection.
+5. When the FastCGI process closes the connection, the request is complete.
+The FastCGI process then waits for another connection from the Web server.

+FastCGI applications can run locally (on the same machine as the Web server) or remotely.
+For local applications, the server uses a full-duplex pipe to connect to the FastCGI application process.
+For remote applications, the server uses a TCP connection.

+FastCGI applications can be single-threaded or multi-threaded.
+For single threaded applications, the Web server maintains a pool of processes (if the application is running locally) to handle client requests.
+The size of the pool is user configurable.
+Multi-threaded FastCGI applications may accept multiple connections from the Web server and handle them simultaneously in a single process.
+(For example, Java’s built-in multi-threading, garbage collection, synchronization primitives, and platform independence make it a natural implementation language for multi-threaded FastCGI applications.)

 ##### [References]